 Then you have a choice to make:

-Importing the preset city graphs
+Importing ready-to-use assets and preset city graphs from the included library

 Open Blender's console before computations